Melbourne: Architecture

-Victorian era buildings on Collins Street, preserved by setting skyscrapers back from the street.
+Victorian-era buildings on Collins Street, preserved by setting skyscrapers back from the street.

 On the back of the 1850s gold rush and 1880s land boom, Melbourne became renowned as one of the world's great Victorian-era cities, a reputation that persists due to its diverse range of Victorian architecture.
 High concentrations of well-preserved Victorian-era buildings can be found in the inner suburbs, such as Carlton, East Melbourne and South Melbourne.
-Outstanding examples of Melbourne's built Victorian heritage include the World Heritage-listed Royal Exhibition Building (1880), the General Post Office (1867), Hotel Windsor (1884) and the Block Arcade (1891).
+Outstanding examples of Melbourne's built Victorian heritage include the World Heritage–listed Royal Exhibition Building (1880), the General Post Office (1867), the Hotel Windsor (1884), and the Block Arcade (1891).
 Comparatively little remains of Melbourne's pre-gold rush architecture; St James Old Cathedral (1839) and St Francis' Church (1845) are among the few examples left in the CBD.
 Many of the CBD's Victorian boom-time landmarks were also demolished in the decades after World War II, including the Federal Coffee Palace (1888) and the APA Building (1889), one of the tallest early skyscrapers upon completion.
 Heritage listings and heritage overlays have since been introduced in an effort to prevent further losses of the city's historic fabric.

-Melbourne is home of 77 skyscrapers, the tallest being Australia 108 (centre-right), the Southern Hemisphere's only 100-plus-storey building, and Eureka Tower (right), February 2021.
+Melbourne is home to 79 skyscrapers, the tallest being Australia 108 (centre-right)—the Southern Hemisphere's only 100-plus-storey building—and Eureka Tower (right), pictured in February 2021.

 In line with the city's expansion during the early 20th century, suburbs such as Hawthorn and Camberwell are defined largely by Federation and Edwardian architectural styles.
 The City Baths, built in 1903, are a prominent example of the latter style in the CBD.
 The 1926 Nicholas Building is the city's grandest example of the Chicago School style, while the influence of Art Deco is apparent in the Manchester Unity Building, completed in 1932.
 The city also features the Shrine of Remembrance, which was built as a memorial to the men and women of Victoria who served in World War I and is now a memorial to all Australians who have served in war.

-Residential architecture is not defined by a single architectural style, but rather an eclectic mix of large McMansion-style houses (particularly in areas of urban sprawl), apartment buildings, condominiums, and townhouses which generally characterise the medium-density inner-city neighbourhoods.
+Residential architecture is not defined by a single architectural style, but rather by an eclectic mix of large McMansion-style houses (particularly in areas of urban sprawl), apartment buildings and townhouses, all of which generally characterise the medium-density inner-city neighbourhoods.
 Freestanding dwellings with relatively large gardens are perhaps the most common type of housing outside inner city Melbourne.
 Victorian terrace housing, townhouses and historic Italianate, Tudor Revival and Neo-Georgian mansions are all common in inner-city neighbourhoods such as Carlton, Fitzroy and further into suburban enclaves like Toorak.